intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#115 - "If you must constantly walk in fear of stepping on eggshells, find something better to do with your time"**

+**\#116 - "You may be able to do anything - but you should carefully refrain from trying to do everything."**

 \#2xx - On the Art of  Managing People
 ====